stdevPavelmc/mailad/Simplify_AD_config.md

 ## Why you changed?

-- Simplicity: practice has revealed that the sysadmins or the tech people are prone to make typos or miss a field and then spend a few hours chasing their tial to find the fix.
+- Simplicity: practice has revealed that the sysadmins or the tech people are prone to make typos or miss a field and then spend a few hours chasing their tail to find the fix.
-- Productivitiy: think in 300 users, how many tame will take to set 4 fields vs fill 1 field.
+- Productivity: think in 300 users, how many time will take to set 4 fields vs fill 1 field on those 300 users?
-- User's advice: Some users was using the fields in the old schema for things on their setups, and that will rule MailAD as a viable option.
+- User's advice: Some users was using the fields in the old schema for things on their setups, and that will rule out MailAD as a viable option.